MSci Wildlife Ecology and Conservation Science

 Spend a significant part of your time working in the field and getting to know the spectacular landscapes around Bristol.

-There are residential visits to Dartmoor and Tenerife, with optional third year trips to Cornwall, and the chance to go on expedition to Cuba, or to the threatened forests of Madagascar, where you'll study human-wildlife interactions.
+There are residential visits to Dartmoor, with optional third year trips to Cornwall, and the chance to go on expedition to Cuba, or to the threatened forests of Madagascar, where you'll study human-wildlife interactions.

 Your research project may also include fieldwork, as you explore key conservation issues at home or abroad.